ideal-co/ogre/README.md

 Simplified health monitoring and telemetry for Docker containers in modern day distributed systems.

+## Note:
+This project is currently in *Beta* and is *not* production ready.
+Please use at will but with that understanding.
+We are aiming for end of June for a hardened release which will be version `1.0.0`.

+Please open issues for bugs, breaks, panics, code reviews, and puppy pictures... the feedback is valuable and appreciated.

 ## Getting Started
 - See [quick start section](https://lowellmower.com/1/01/ogre-doc/#quick-start) of the documentation.
 - [Getting started with statsd](https://youtu.be/MjhH5YD570U)